Cloud Nothings: Life Without Sound (2016–2017)

 Their fifth album, Life Without Sound, was released on January 27, 2017, once again through Carpark Records.
-The album was engineered/produced/mixed by John Goodmanson (Deathcab for Cutie, Nada Surf, Sleater-Kinney) at Sonic Ranch in El Paso, Texas.
+The album was engineered/produced/mixed by John Goodmanson (Death Cab for Cutie, Nada Surf, Sleater-Kinney) at Sonic Ranch in El Paso, Texas.
 With the announcement came the release of the album's first single, "Modern Act," which premiered on Pitchfork.
 Upon its release Uncut rates it 8/10 and praises it as "thrilling...
 Baldi successfully develops his own take on the merger of power pop and hardcore brawn...without sacrificing any of his irrepressible energy, or his enviable knack for hooks".
 Alternative Press (AP) awards it 4 1/2 stars and writes, "they sound bolder than ever, achieving a new peak...rife with memorable hooks and earworms – and the substance to make them meaningful".
 Guitarist, Chris Brown (Total Babes) joined the band as Cloud Nothings toured America, Europe and Asia (Japan, China, Singapore) over the first half of 2017.
 The band played a variety of dates throughout the summer including the Panorama and Lollapalooza Music Festivals.
 The band completed an autumn tour of North America supporting Japandroids and toured Australia in February.
 "Modern Act" appears in season 5/episode 12 of the CW series The Originals.
 "Internal World" is featured in season 2/episode 7 of The Netflix series 13 Reasons Why.